Zenshu (TV series)

-Zenshu (全修。, Zenshu) is an original Japanese anime television series produced by MAPPA.
+Zenshu (全修。) is an original Japanese anime television series produced by MAPPA.
 It is directed by Mitsue Yamazaki and written by Kimiko Ueno, with Sumie Noro serving as assistant director and Yukari Hashimoto composing the music.
 Original character designs are provided by Yoshiteru Tsujino, while Kayoko Ishikawa adapts the designs for animation.
 The series aired from January 5 to March 23, 2025, on TV Tokyo and its affiliates.
-The opening theme song is "Zen", performed by Band-Maid, while the ending theme song is "Tada, Kimi no Mama de (ただ、君のままで)", performed by Sou.
+The opening theme song is "Zen", performed by Band-Maid, while the ending theme song is "Tada, Kimi no Mama de" (ただ、君のままで), performed by Sou.
 Crunchyroll streams the series.

 Premise

 The series centers on Natsuko Hirose, a prodigious director and animator.
 While struggling with the storyboard of her latest project, she reads a newspaper article that says the director of A Tale of Perishing, a critical flop, but her favorite anime movie nonetheless, died of food poisoning, only to suffer the same fate moments later.

 Waking up in the world of A Tale of Perishing, she discovers that she has the power to bring her animations to life, in order to alter the tragic storyline and bring hope to the world of the anime that inspired her to pursue animation as a child.